IceCubeFr/IceCubeFr/README.md

 I'm currently learning JAVA at University
 I also learned myself some C# to build plugin on a Unity game
 Thanks to highschool, I'm able to make programs in python
+As you can see by this bio, I can speak and write in english easily
 Finally, I'm good at web creating, mostly in front-end.

 ## Studies